 A business-friendly opportunity to explore hiring people with disabilities in state service is the paid internship program (PIP) model.
 The Department of Rehabilitation, American Job Centers and Regional Centers all have paid internship programs for business exploring hiring people with disabilities.
 In addition to PIP and paid work experiences, DOR supports on-the-job training at state and other types of employers.
-Regional Centers have a PIP program that allows businesses to have a paid intern with a developmental disability full time for 6 months or an intern working 20 hours a week for an entire year.
+Regional Centers have a PIP program that allows businesses to have a paid intern with a developmental disability for 1040 hours per year per internship.
 This is an excellent opportunity for a business to observe a person performing the job with support from a job coach and overcome initial hesitations about productivity ability of people to do complex tasks and other concerns while also becoming familiar with how job coaching services work.
 Many businesses have tested the viability of hiring employees with developmental disabilities through the paid internship model and quickly become convinced that inclusive hiring is a smart business decision.
 Businesses, including SMUD and Franklin Templeton, have found that converting people from paid internships to employment is a viable path for large businesses with fixed HR processes, rely heavily on AI to screen potential applicants, and have rigid competitive hiring processes, to meet and onboard people with disabilities who would have been screened out by their traditional processes.
 (See also: Issues Creating and Retaining Partnerships Employers in Regional Centers section.)